all-contributors/all-contributors/src/content/docs/emoji-key.md

 sidebar_label: Emoji Key ✨
 ---

-## Table
+## About the Emoji Table

-> To have a contribution added when using the [Bot](bot/overview) or [CLI](cli/overview) use the keyword in the `Type` column.
-The bot will also use [basic Natural Language Parsing](https://github.com/all-contributors/app/blob/main/lib/parse-comment.js) to determine your contribution intent.
+To have a contribution added when using the [Bot](bot/overview) or [CLI](cli/overview) use the keyword in the `Type` column.

+For example if you add a comment in an issue or Pull Request on GitHub like this:

+`@all-contributors add @usernamehere for a11y`

+Then the bot will add the user (usernamehere) as a contributor with the `Accessibility` contribution type to your project's README file.
+You can also use multiple contribution types like this:

+`@all-contributors add @usernamehere for a11y, docs, infra`

+And the bot will add those contribution types to the user's existing contribution types.
+If the user is not already a contributor, the bot will add them as a new contributor with those contribution types.

+### Natural Language Processing

+The bot will use [basic Natural Language Parsing](https://github.com/all-contributors/app/blob/main/lib/parse-comment.js) to determine your contribution intent.

 Emoji/Type | Represents | Comments |
 :---: | :---: | :---: |